lsst-dm/dm_dev_guide/stack/lsstsw.rst

-Before building, the code above will attempt to checkout ``branch1`` (both in the package and its dependencies), and fall back to ``branch2`` if it doesn't exist, and then fall back to master (or another default branch configured in :file:`etc/repos.yaml`).
+Before building, the code above will attempt to checkout ``branch1`` (both in the package and its dependencies), and fall back to ``branch2`` if it doesn't exist, and then fall back to main (or another default branch configured in :file:`etc/repos.yaml`).

 Other command-line options for :command:`rebuild`